sartography/cr-connect-tutorial/03_cr_connect_workflow/03_api.rst

 Adding an API Endpoint
 ======================

-We have a service that returns playing cards.
+Currently, we have a service that returns playing cards.
 We can call this service from a script, and return the result in a workflow.

-We can also add an API endpoint that calls the service.
+Now, let's add an API endpoint that calls the service.

-There are two steps; defining the endpoint, and adding the Python code to support it.
+There are two steps in the process; defining the endpoint, and adding the Python code to support it.

 -------
 api.yml